vladislav-atakhanov/vitaly/README.md

 Keys, encoders, combos, macros, tap dances, key overrides and alt repeat keys are supported.
 RGB lighting control is supported too.

-Non-colored underglow is not supported for now because there is no devices with such features around me for now.
+Non-colored underglow is not supported for now because there is no devices with such features around me.

 Tool support --help for tool as a whole and for all subcommands.